Summer Day Camp

 You may change your camp session up to 30-days before the start of your confirmed session, but only if we have space.

 Thank you for your interest in Children’s Fairyland Summer Day Camp!
-Please do not hesitate to email the Senior Director of Community Engagement and Education, Vicky, or call 510 452-2259, with questions or concerns.
+Please do not hesitate to email the Community Engagement Manager, Topaz Bess, or call 510-929-3535, with questions or concerns.

 Scholarship information

-Fairyland is committed to diversity, equity and inclusion, and is dedicated to making sure our youth programs are affordable for all families.
-Our scholarship program offers youth with financial needs to participate in our Children’s Theatre and Summer Day Camp through a short application process.
-Eligible families will receive up to 70% of reduction on Summer Camp fee and 100% scholarship for Children’s Theatre.
-The application is closed for 2023.
-We will open the 2024 application in November of 2023.
+Fairyland is committed to diversity, equity, and inclusion.
+We are dedicated to making sure our youth programs are affordable for all families.
+Our scholarship program is designed to support families in need who have children/young people wanting to participate in our Children’s Theatre and Summer Day Camp.
+There is a short application process required.
+Eligible families will receive up to 70% reduced fees for Summer Camp and 100% scholarship for Children’s Theatre.
+The scholarship application is open now for 2024.
+Apply here!